dborth/vbagx/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                          INSTRUCTIONS                         ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'
 Note!
-You will need to unplug and replug the USB keyboard (perhaps more than once) while in the emulator to get it to work.
-A keyboard is not required.
+A USB Mouse must be plugged in before starting the emulator, or it won't be recognised.
+A mouse or keyboard is not required.
+Keyboards might or might not need to be unplugged and replugged to work.

-If you have upgraded from a previous version, the emulator will start with a message that your preferences have been reset.
-Press A and you will be taken to the preferences menu.
+If you have upgraded from a previous version, the emulator may start with a message that your preferences have been reset.
 You will need to set your preferences how you want them.

-Otherwise the emulator will start at the main menu.
+Otherwise the emulator will start at the main menu, which is a list of game ROMs.
+There is also a settings button to choose how and where to load or save files, and to change menu settings.

-Navigate the menu with the D-Pad, and select options with the A button.
+Navigate the menu with the D-Pad, or the Wiimote pointer, and select options with the A button.
+Press the B button to swap between controlling a list box and controlling the buttons.
+Pressing the Home button will exit from the main menu.
+You can choose what exiting will do by using the settings menu.
-Press B to cancel out of a menu.
-Cancelling out of the main menu with B will return you to the game, if you have chosen one.

-When choosing a file, the B button takes you up a folder.
-Once you get to the root directory pressing B will cancel and take you back to the menu.
-There may be more than one page of files, even if it doesn't look like it.
-Keep pressing down or up to go to the next page, or use left and right.
+Keyboard and mouse do not work in the menu yet.

+Click on the logo to see the credits.

+When choosing a file, use left and right to go up or down a page.

+Once you choose a game, the game will start.
+But you can get back to a menu by pressing Home.
+This takes you to the in-game menu, where you can save, load, reset, or change settings.
+The settings apply to all games, not just the current one.
+These settings are different from the settings on the main menu.
+If you are playing a Boktai game with a solar sensor, there will also be a fifth button which lets you change the weather.
+The sunlight is based on the weather, the time of day, and the angle of your Wiimote.

+Saving and loading let you choose two kinds of save files.
+SRAM is the normal kind of saving and loading that you have on a real gameboy.
+It only saves up to the last checkpoint or savepoint in the game.
+Or you can save a better way by using the emulator's special "Snapshot" feature which saves the state of everything, exactly where you are up to.
+Loading a Snapshot may erase your "SRAM (Auto)" so be careful.

+From the game menu you can return to the game by pressing Home again, or by clicking on the "Close" button in the top right.
+Or to quit that game and choose a different game, click on the "Main Menu" button.

-If you don't want to load ROMs from the SD card, you can go to the preferences menu and choose where to load from.
+If you don't want to load ROMs from the SD card, you can go to the settings menu and choose where to load from.
 You can load from SD cards, USB memory sticks/hard drives, DVD (if you installed DVDX), gamecube memory cards, or from shared folders over the network (this is called SMB).